teddyzetterlund/teddyzetterlund.com/content/good-reads/index.md

 * A Guide to the Good Life: The Ancient Art of Stoic Joy, by William B. Irvine
 * Buddhism for Beginners, by Thubten Chodron
+* How to Win Friends and Influence People, by Dale Carnegie
 * How Will You Measure Your Life?, by Clayton Christensen
 * Meditations, by Marcus Aurelius (translated by Gregory Hays)
 * The Choice, by Eliyahu M. Goldratt